msc-thesis-workgroup/tdmpc2-for-Unitree-H1/README.md

 <h1>TD-MPC2 for Unitree Robotics H1</span></h1>

+This repository provides an implementation of TD-MPC2 for the humanoid Unitree H1 robot, with the objective of training and evaluating TD-MPC2 agents on a variety of continuous control tasks for the humanoid Unitree H1 robot.
-This repository is a fork of the official implementation of TD-MPC2 by Nicklas Hansen, Hao Su, and Xiaolong Wang.
+In particular, it is a fork of the official implementation of TD-MPC2 by Nicklas Hansen, Hao Su, and Xiaolong Wang.
 The original repository can be found [here](https://github.com/nicklashansen/tdmpc2).

+The repository contains the following main components:
+- the TD-MPC2 algorithm
+- the Unitree H1 robot model
+- the code to create an environment for the Unitree H1 robot
-The repository is specifically designed for training and evaluating TD-MPC2 agents on a variety of continuous control tasks for the humanoid Unitree H1 robot.
+- the training and evaluation scripts for the Unitree H1 robot
 ---

 ## Overview